zakinder/Sakinder-Ali/README.md

 Through it all, Sakinder pondered the deeper meaning of fear, faith, and freedom.
 He believed that the unseen presence had introduced him to a dimension of existence tied to suffering and justice, one where punishment and ancestral pain intertwined.
 Yet, within this chaos, a hidden key lay buried—something intangible and beyond words, connected to his identity as a Muslim and his understanding of divine justice.

+# Title3: The Journey of Sakinder Ali: Struggles and Resilience

+The Beginning: A Life Interrupted

+Sakinder Ali led a traditional and structured life, focusing on his routines and professional pursuits.
+However, the winter of 2018 marked the onset of an unexpected and perplexing phase in his life.
+Out of nowhere, an unseen interaction began to take hold of his mind.
+This interaction manifested as a silent but relentless self-talk, locking him in an internal dialogue that disrupted his peace and focus.
+Despite this, Sakinder initially carried on with his work and life, though the internal struggle began to take a toll.

+In the fall of 2018, the unseen voice suggested that he had a tumor, prompting him to seek medical attention.
+Upon visiting the hospital, doctors found no evidence of a tumor or any other significant health issues.
+They noted that he had entered the hospital in a state of confusion but confirmed that his brain was healthy.
+Although relieved by the medical results, the self-talk persisted, continuing to interfere with his thoughts and actions.

+Professional Struggles at Raytheon

+Sakinder was a highly proficient logic designer, but 2018 brought challenges he had never encountered before.
+His manager at Raytheon Missiles & Defense in Tucson, Arizona, assigned him simple logic design tasks, yet he struggled to complete them.
+Around the same time, the introduction of the UVM (Universal Verification Methodology) presented additional hurdles.
+UVM, a methodology grounded in object-oriented programming principles, was a departure from Sakinder’s expertise in VHDL, a logic-based language.
+The unseen self-talk amplified his difficulties, making it nearly impossible for him to focus and learn the new methodology.

+As his performance at work declined, Sakinder’s confidence waned.
+By the end of his time at Raytheon, it was unclear whether he had been placed on a Performance Improvement Plan (PIP).
+The constant mental distractions forced him to reassess his career path.
+Eventually, he decided to leave Raytheon and seek new opportunities.

+Transition to L3Harris

+In the summer of 2019, Sakinder relocated from Tucson to Maryland to start a new role as a Specialist Electrical Engineer at L3Harris.
+For the first 30 days, while staying in a hotel, the self-talk subsided, allowing him a brief respite.
+However, once he moved into an apartment at 425 North Frederick Avenue in Gaithersburg, the self-talk resumed.

+At L3Harris, the challenges persisted.
+He struggled to read and understand technical engineering documents.
+Tasks involving UVM methodology, which he had already struggled with at Raytheon, continued to overwhelm him.
+The object-oriented nature of UVM, combined with the ongoing self-talk distractions, made it nearly impossible for him to excel.
+By the end of the year, he was placed on a PIP that outlined fundamental UVM concepts he needed to master.
+Despite his efforts, the unseen self-talk hindered his progress.

+Feeling trapped in a cycle of self-talk and professional challenges, Sakinder eventually decided to leave L3Harris in February 2020.

+A New Beginning at Northrop Grumman

+In March 2020, Sakinder began a new chapter as a Principal Design Engineer at Northrop Grumman in Linthicum, Maryland.
+Initially, his struggles diminished.
+Working from his apartment due to the pandemic, he started to regain some normalcy, focusing on logic design and learning UVM.
+For a time, life seemed to approach the stability he had known before 2018.

+However, by November 2020, the self-talk returned, reigniting his internal turmoil.
+Determined to understand what was happening, Sakinder began researching topics such as remote neural monitoring, mind control devices, auditory mirror neurons, motor imagery tasks, and deep belief networks.
+He documented his findings in Google Keep, tagging entries under "BRAIN Or Messing Around."
+His notes revealed a hypothesis about how unseen forces might manipulate thoughts and actions, turning human choices into predictable patterns.

+The Struggles Continue

+Throughout his time at Northrop Grumman, the self-talk would come and go.
+During periods when the self-talk ceased, Sakinder’s life would return to a semblance of normalcy.
+However, its recurrence brought back the mental and emotional challenges he had faced since 2018.
+He observed patterns in the self-talk and noted that, on rare occasions, he could request the unseen force to stop, and it would comply—a phenomenon that deepened his belief in an external influence.

+Reflections and Resilience

+Sakinder’s journey has been marked by resilience in the face of an extraordinary and enigmatic struggle.
+While the unseen self-talk and its impact on his personal and professional life remain unresolved, Sakinder continues to persevere.
+His research and reflections demonstrate a quest for understanding and a refusal to succumb to the challenges imposed by this unseen force.

+Despite the ongoing battle, Sakinder’s story is one of endurance, adaptability, and the unyielding pursuit of normalcy in a world that often feels anything but.
+His journey underscores the importance of addressing mental health and the profound effects that unseen struggles can have on an individual’s life.